 – Nicola Sturgeon, First Minister of Scotland, Dec 2017.

-A Reference Group of around 50 civil society organisations will support the Advisory Group.
-We will engage with them throughout our work.
-Their input will play a key role in our final recommendations.
+A Reference Group of around 50 civil society organisations has supported the Advisory Group.
+We engaged with them throughout our work.
+Their input has played a key role in our final recommendations.